A SUMMARYThe true story of the nutty Universe, crazy planet Earth, chaotic evolution and lucky old You!

 Chapter one: YOU, THE BIG BANG AND OTHER DISASTERS

-The narrative flies through 10 billion years of stars growing and exploding, with you in the middle of them all, until you end up, dazed and exhausted, on a giant rock which is too small to become a star (good - nice and safe) spinning round a star which is too small to explode (even safer).
+The narrative flies through 10 billion years of stars growing and exploding, with you in the middle of them, until you end up, dazed and exhausted, on a giant rock which is too small to become a star (good - nice and safe) spinning round a star which is too small to explode (even safer).
 The rock is Earth and the star is the Sun.

-(Today's theme: how gravity made the Universe)
+(Theme: how gravity made the Universe)

 Chapter two : LIFE